 WHY STORYBOARDING MATTERS:

-On top of that, Heroic Shorts can boost your workflow.
-Our automated video shorts software turns your storyboard ideas into dynamic clips quickly, making your planning even easier.
+Heroic Shorts can also boost your workflow.
+Our automated video shorts software quickly turns your storyboard ideas into dynamic clips, making planning even more straightforward.

 Understanding Shot Lists